google-research/inksight/README.md

 ## Releases

 <div style="font-size: 16px; margin-top: 20px;">
-    <strong style="color: red;">Notice:</strong> Please use TensorFlow and tensorflow-text between version 2.15.0 and 2.17.0.
+    <strong>Notice:</strong> Please use TensorFlow and tensorflow-text between version 2.15.0 and 2.17.0.
 Versions later than 2.17.0 may lead to unexpected behavior.
 We are currently investigating these issues.
 </div>
+<br></br>

 We provide open resources for InkSight public version model.
 Choose the options that best fit your needs: